popoff/interactive-css-banner/README.md

 # popoff.github.io

-Just an inreractuve banner web page designed for big screens, made with HTML and CSS only (no JavaScript).
+Just an interactuve banner web page designed for big screens, made with HTML and CSS only (no JavaScript).